-Q. Should I use pen or pencil to write my answer in IELTS writing?
+Q. Should I use a pen or pencil to write my answer in IELTS writing?

 A. It’s entirely up to you.
-You can use either pen or pencil to write your answers in IELTS writing test.
+You can use either pen or pencil to write your answers to the IELTS writing test.

 Q. How much is writing task 2 (essay) worth?